biolink/biolink-model/docs/index.md

  * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
 Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).
      * [exact match](exact_match.md) - holds between two entities that have strictly equivalent meanings, with a high degree of confidence
          * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
+ * [co-occurs in literature with](co_occurs_in_literature_with.md) - holds between two entities where their co-occurrence is correlated by counts of publications in which both occur, using some threshold of occurrence as defined by the edge provider.
  * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
      * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
      * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population